decarlof/mic_tools/README.txt

 Reader/Data converter for 2-ID-E and Bio Nano Probe data

-Reads 2-ID-E and Bio Nano Probe data and converts in a stack of tiff and in
+Reads 2-ID-E and Bio Nano Probe data and converts in a stack of tiff or hdf files.
+The hdf files are tomographic data exchange formatted and directly loadable in tomopy.

 Example: